thosoo/Logitech-G19-Linux-Daemon/readme.txt

 ==== Simple_gb_light ====
 - press one or multiple M* keys and use the scrollwheel to adjust color
-- may crash with usberror!
+- may crash with usberror! ***UPDATE should be fixed***

 ==== xplanet ====
--takes a while to load, don't press OK till it's loaded (or go back to MENU to restart)
+- takes a while to load, don't press OK till it's loaded (or go back to MENU to restart)
+- when it's loaded you can play/pause with ok

 === Infos for developers ===